Resignation of Director

 APPLICABILITY OF LIQUIDATION

-A Company who intends to liquidate itself voluntarily and has not committed any default on any debt to any person may initiate voluntary liquidation proceedings.
+A Company that intends to liquidate itself voluntarily and has not committed any default on any debt to any person may initiate voluntary liquidation proceedings.

 DIMENSIONS OF WINDING UP

-The process of winding up has got multiple dimensions which have been explained step by step below:
+The process of winding up has multiple dimensions which have been explained step by step below:

 I. Corporate Law aspect

-The process for liquidation will be govern by section 59 of the insolvency and Bankruptcy Code, 2016 and Companies Act, 2013 and the initial steps for liquidation are as follows:
+The process for liquidation will be governed by section 59 of the Insolvency and Bankruptcy Code, 2016 and Companies Act, 2013 and the initial steps for liquidation are as follows:

 1. Declaration of solvency

-The first step will be filing of declaration of solvency by the Directors of the Company.
-In process of filing the declaration following steps will be followed:
+The first step will be the filing of a declaration of solvency by the Directors of the Company.
+In the process of filing the declaration following steps will be followed:

-1.1 Appointment of registered valuer: The registered valuer is appointed for valuation of assets of the Company and to obtain the valuation report.
+• 1.1 Appointment of registered valuer: The registered valuer is appointed for the valuation of assets of the Company and to obtain the valuation report.

 2. Identify insolvency professional as liquidator